paultopia/conlaw_casebook/combined_draft_spring_2022.md

 The best way to deal with this is to view Supreme Court decisions as arguments, not as rules of law--and particularly, as arguments about how to apply, or whether to apply, the doctrinal framework that they tell us they're applying.
 And by putting ourselves in the places of the justices, and of litigants, we learn to apply constitutional modes of reasoning; the ultimate goal being to be able to make our own constitutional arguments, not in terms of little-respected black letter niceties which we can get out of a book, but in terms of the core principles that drive the area of law.

-\newpage

-# Practical lawyering in Constitutional Law
+## Practical lawyering in Constitutional Law

-## Three Modes of Argument

 In constitutional law, we have three key modes of argument.
 These modes also show up in other areas of law, but they look a bit different in this course, and different modes are emphasized in different ways in our cases.